dmallon1/champions-game/README.md

 ## Story

 Deep within the metaverse, Champions plunder and clash for rewards.
 Champion Game allows indiduvals to stake their fight in the metaverse 100% on chain.
 Players will mint their own unique champion, empower it through strategic decision making, and battle to earn $CCOIN and exclusive rewards.

-In a dark corner of the metaverse, Champions Game is born.
-A 100% on chain nft game where players can mint their own unique champion, stake it in the dungeon to earn $CCOIN (maybe find a better name here), and battle other players to level up and earn rewards.

 [need some leveling system]